-We will make it happen!
-We will be engaged and have regular opportunities to listen.
 We will have strong policy and budgets to ensure our programs and services are progressive and sustainable.

 Respect is shown in everything we do and we have acceptance of all cultures in the Barkly Region and their practices through a culturally competent Council.
-We are a responsible Council.
-We will be a responsive Council.

 We want to empower local decision making.
 We want to ensure that our services are sustainable and that our region has a standard consistent level of services.
 We want to be able to sustain our environment - our communities, our physical places, our people and our organisational culture.

 We will aggressively pursue additional funding from both levels of government to improve the standard of living of people across the region.
-We need to be realistic, transparent and accountable.

-MINUTES

-The Environment and Sustainability Sub Committee of the Barkly Regional Council was held in Council Chambers on Tuesday, 19 May 2020 at 3.00pm.
+The Ordinary Council Meeting of the Barkly Regional Council was held in Council Chambers on Wednesday, 3 June 2020 at 8.30am.

-Meeting commenced at 3.03 am with Cr Jeff McLaughlin as chair.
+Meeting commenced at 8.41am with Mayor Steve Edgington as Chair.